prashantkul/tml-llm-eval-framework/README.md

 # LLM Comprehensive Evaluation Pipeline

-A production-ready LLM evaluation pipeline that integrates multiple safety, security, and reliability frameworks.
+An LLM evaluation pipeline that integrates multiple safety, security, and reliability frameworks.
 This modular, extensible system can evaluate any LLM across comprehensive metrics with risk-adjusted thresholds.

 ## Features